 For more information please contact the National German Adviser.

-To find out more about workshops and events offered by the German National Adviser, please refer to our News and Events page.
+To find out more about workshops offered by the German National Adviser, please look at our Upcoming Workshops.

 - Promotional brochure for learning German in New Zealand.